Deformations of path algebras of quivers with relations: Introduction

-\section{Introduction}
+\chapter{Introduction}

-\subsection{Background and motivation}
+\section{Background and motivation}

-The deformation theory of associative algebras is the systematic study of variations of the associative multiplication along a single or along multiple parameters, first studied in a series of articles by Gerstenhaber \cite{gerstenhaber,gerstenhaber2,gerstenhaber3,gerstenhaber4}.
+The deformation theory of associative algebras is the systematic study of variations of the associative multiplication along a single parameter or multiple parameters, first studied in a series of articles by Gerstenhaber \cite{gerstenhaber,gerstenhaber2,gerstenhaber3,gerstenhaber4}.

-A cornerstone of the theory is the Gerstenhaber bracket, which endows the (shifted) Hochschild cochain complex $\Hom_{A^\e} (\Bar_{\ldot+1}, A)$ with the structure of a DG Lie algebra --- which is precisely the structure used in the Maurer--Cartan formalism of deformation theory via DG Lie and L$_\infty$ algebras.
+A cornerstone of the theory is the Gerstenhaber bracket , which endows the (shifted) Hochschild cochain complex $\Hom_{A^\e} (\Bar_{\ldot+1}, A)$ with the structure of a DG Lie algebra --- which is precisely the structure used in the Maurer--Cartan formalism of deformation theory via DG Lie and L$_\infty$ algebras.
 It is well known that first-order deformations correspond to Hochschild $2$-cocycles and two such first-order deformations are equivalent precisely when the $2$-cocycles differ by a $2$-coboundary so that first-order deformations up to equivalence are parametrized by the second Hochschild cohomology $\HH^2 (A, A)$ and obstructions to extending such deformations to higher orders lie in $\HH^3 (A, A)$.

 This classical description is both powerful and elegant.
 However, the classical theory works with multilinear maps and with the ``higher structure'' on the complex $\Hom_{A^\e} (\Bar_{\ldot + 1}, A)$, where $\Bar_\ldot$ is the bar resolution of $A$